splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 **1. CAP configuration**

 To configure CAP policies go to _Tariffs → Internet_, and then choose selected plan and click on FUP button.
-A new window will appear there called CAP.
+A new tab will appear there called CAP.

 ![cap1.png](cap1.png)
 ![cap2.png](cap2.png)